HVML/PurC/README.md

 ### Prerequistes

 To build PurC, make sure that the following tools or libraries are available on your Linux or macOS system:

 1. cmake
 1. GCC 8.0 or later.
 1. glib 2.44.0 or later.

-Althrough the port for Windows is still on the way, it is possible to build PurC on Windows 10 version 2004 or later: you can install WSL (Windows Subsystem for Linux) and a Linux distribution, e.g., Ubuntu, on your Windows system, then build PurC in Ubuntu environment.
+Althrough the port for Windows is still on the way, it is possible to build PurC on Windows 10 version 2004 or later:
+You can install WSL (Windows Subsystem for Linux) and a Linux distribution, e.g., Ubuntu, on your Windows system,
+    then build PurC in Ubuntu environment.

 ### Building steps

 We assume that you are using Linux.

-After fetch the source of PurC, you can change to the root of the source treen, and use the fillowing command line to build and install PurC:
+After fetch the source of PurC, you can change to the root of the source treen,
+      and use the fillowing command line to build and install PurC:

 ```
-$ rm -rf build && cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DPORT=Linux -B build && cmake --build build && sudo cmake --install build
+$ cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DPORT=Linux -B build && cmake --build build && sudo cmake --install build
 ```

 The above command line consists of the following commands:

-1. `rm -rf build`: Remove the old `build/` subdirectory if there is one.
-Please make sure that you are really in the root the source tree of PurC.
 1. `cmake -DCMAKE_BUILD_TYPE=Debug -DPORT=Linux -B build`: Change to the `build/` subdirectory and run `cmake` to generate the building files to build PurC.
 Note that this command uses the following options: